annad2023pbm/sql_retal_sales_p1/README.md

 GROUP BY 2
 ORDER BY 1;

-## Q12.
+**Q12.
 What is the total revenue generated in the Morning, Afternoon, and Evening?(Morning <=12,Afternoon Between 12 & 17,Evening >17)
-'''sql
+'''
 SELECT
   CASE
     WHEN EXTRACT(HOUR FROM sale_time) < 12 THEN 'Morning'